Trump cancels RNC convention in Jacksonville over coronavirus spat

 It’s a major turnabout for Mr. Trump, who sparred with North Carolina Gov. Roy Cooper, a Democrat, over social-distancing estrictions that would have made it difficult to hold his grand nomination party the way he wanted.

-The president said when he chose Florida, it wasn’t a hotspot.
-That changed quickly in June and into July.
+The president on Thursday said when he chose Florida, it wasn’t a hotspot.
+That changed quickly in June and into July, as infections, hospital visits and deaths surged in the state and Texas, Arizona and California.

+Trump campaign manager Bill Stepien said the president chose to “lead by example” and “put the health and safety of the American people first” with his decision.

 Typically, the president would make a grand speech as the GOP nominee.
 Mr. Trump said he will announce more plans in the coming days.